alexanderklochko/LearnDevOps/jenkins/readme.md

           <jenkinsserverURL>/multibranch-webhook-trigger/invoke?token=<token_name>
         - input <token_name> in Trigger token section;
 - Create Jenkinsfile for every branch, for which will be created pipeline;
+- Create bash script for checking commit message which must be compliance best practices, added sh stage to the Jenkins file;